 We recognise that there are times in university life when a little extra professional support may be helpful.
-Therefore, the Department's Widening Participation and Outreach programme continues throughout study where eligible students have the option of accessing additional support.
+Therefore, the Department's Widening Participation and Outreach strategy continues throughout our students' studies, where eligible students have the option of accessing additional support.
 Hear our students talk about the academic support they have received while studying with us.View our support

-Get in Touch
+Get in touch

 If you are interested in finding out more about our activities, work or strategy please get in touch with our Widening Participation and Outreach team.
 Whether you are a student, parent/guardian, teacher or a staff or student at Warwick, we'd love to hear from you.